gmongaras/Diffusion-TTS/README.md

-# RoVoLaD-name-subject-to-change-
+# Diffusion TTS
-RoVoLaD - Robot voice to stylized voice latent diffusion model
+Trying to make a diffusion model for TTS

 # Tests and Ablations